 Sobriety will provide the ex-drinker with the opportunity to once again have meaningful relationships with other human beings.
 Ex-drinkers will be better spouses and parents, enjoy time with friends and family members, and become a helpful member of their community.
 Also, the feelings of loneliness they have felt will begin to go away.

 The behavior many individuals exhibit when they drink too much will likely cause a lot of people to shy away from them.
 The alienation of others is not the intent of their behavior, but many problem drinkers hurt others when under the influence of alcohol.
+Public intoxication can be so damaging that it’s subject to criminal charges.
+Even if you don’t reach the point of endangering yourself or the people around you through your behavior, you can still damage your relationships.

 Abstinence from alcohol provides the opportunity to forgive oneself and earn the forgiveness of others.
 Ex-drinkers will be glad to know that, for the most part, the many people they have offended while drinking will be more than willing to allow them to make amends.